mu-mega-bots/log-it/information/privacy.md

 Additionally when you add `Log It` to a guild we record that `Log It` Joined a new guild (guild name is recorded) in our support server.

 # Data Deletion
-Upon removing the bot from you're guild all data is deleted forever
+Upon removing the bot from your guild all data is deleted forever (unless there is data within the log.txt file)

 # By using `log it` you agree to this policy